 There are four alarm match fields - date, hours, minutes, and seconds.
 Each of these fields has a match bit that is used to determine if the field is used in the alarm match logic.
 Setting the match bit to '0' indicates that the corresponding field is used in the match process.
 Depending on the match bits, the alarm occurs as specifically as once a month or as frequently as once every minute.
-Selecting none of the match bits (all 1s) indicates that no match is required and therefore, alarm is disabled.
-Selecting all match bits (all 0s) causes an exact time and date match.
+Selecting none of the match bits (all 1s) indicates that no match bits (all 0s) causes an exact time and date match.